What is Activity Hazard Analysis AHA?

 - In addition, risk prevention tools such as JHA or Job Hazard Analysis should not be ignored as long as employers have sufficient information to create an AHA.

-An AHA can aid site workers, supervisors, and contractors in determining workplace hazards before it is too late.
+Benefits of an AHAAn AHA can aid site workers, supervisors, and contractors in determining workplace hazards before it is too late.
 The results of the analysis can help them:

 - Incorporate appropriate preventive measures